String diagrams for Strictification and Coherence: Conclusions

 \subsection{Further work}

 Lack of support for non-strict tensor limits the range of many applications of string diagrams.
-The first immediate question to study is whether the strictification recipe we give is compatible with hierarchical string diagrams (`functorial boxes'~\cite{DBLP:conf/csl/Mellies06}) which can be used in the representation of monoidal-closed and cartesian-closed categories.
-This, in turn, makes them useful for applications to programming languages with higher-order functions, such as high-level circuit synthesis~\cite{DBLP:conf/popl/Ghica07} or automatic differentiation~\cite{DBLP:journals/corr/abs-2107-13433}, which currently do not offer support for product.
-Similar considerations motivate the study of strictification of trace monoidal categories, which can be used as models of digital circuits~\cite{DBLP:conf/csl/GhicaJL17}.
+The first immediate question to study the strictification recipe in the context of applications to programming languages with higher-order functions, such as high-level circuit synthesis~\cite{DBLP:conf/popl/Ghica07} or automatic differentiation~\cite{DBLP:journals/corr/abs-2107-13433}.
+These can be formulated using hierarchical string diagrams (based on `functorial boxes'~\cite{DBLP:conf/csl/Mellies06}) to represent the structure of monoidal-closed and cartesian-closed categories, see~\cite{GhicaZanasi23} for an overview.
+Similar considerations motivate the study of strictification of traced monoidal categories, which can be used as models of digital circuits~\cite{DBLP:conf/csl/GhicaJL17}.

-Further, our construction expands the use of datastructures and algorithms currently limited only to the strict case (e.g., \cite{wilson2021cost}).
+Further, our construction expands the use of datastructures and algorithms currently limited only to the strict case (e.g., \cite{wilson2021cost,WilsonZanasi23b}).
 Such datastructures are typically based on graph or hypergraph representations for performance reasons; applying our construction allows us to leverage those benefits essentially for free.
 In cases where such datastructures and algorithms are proven correct, it may be beneficial to reproduce the proofs in this paper in a formal theorem prover in order to provide end-to-end verification of applications.

-Finally, a formal understanding of non-strict monoidal categories may also open the door of more graphical approaches to theorem proving.
-Interactive graphical theorem provers using string diagrams for strict monoidal categories, such as \url{homotopy.io} represent a refreshingly new approach to the design of proof assistants.
-Since models of, for example, intuitionistic logic are non-strict, the novel string diagrams we introduce in this paper could be used perhaps to develop similar graphical proof assistant for more conventional logics.
+Finally, a formal understanding of non-strict monoidal categories may open the door to more graphical approaches for theorem proving.
+Interactive graphical theorem provers using string diagrams for strict monoidal categories such as \url{homotopy.io} represent a refreshingly new approach to the design of proof assistants.
+Since models of, for example, intuitionistic logic are non-strict, the novel string diagrams in this paper could be used perhaps to develop similar graphical proof assistant for more conventional logics.